-- (a) standards of objectivity, accuracy, stability and conservatism that it designs its ratings systems to meet and processes that establish whether its rating systems meet those standards; - (b) standards of accuracy of calibration (ie whether outcomes are consistent with estimates) and discriminative power (ie the ability to rank-order risk) that it designs its rating systems to meet and processes that establish whether its rating systems meet those standards; - (c) policies and standards that specify the actions to be taken when a rating system fails to meet its specified standards of accuracy and discriminative power. - (d) a mix of developmental evidence, benchmarking and process verification and policies on how this mixture varies between different rating systems; - (e) use of both quantitative and qualitative techniques;
+- (a) standards of objectivity, accuracy, stability and conservatism that it designs its ratings systems to meet and processes that establish whether its rating systems meet those standards; - (b) standards of accuracy of calibration (ie whether outcomes are consistent with estimates) and discriminative power (ie the ability to rank-order risk) that it designs its rating systems to meet and processes that establish whether its rating systems meet those standards; - (c) policies and standards that specify the actions to be taken when a rating system fails to meet its specified standards of accuracy and discriminative power; - (d) a mix of developmental evidence, benchmarking and process verification and policies on how this mixture varies between different rating systems; - (e) use of both quantitative and qualitative techniques; - (f) policies on how validation procedures are expected to vary over time; and - (g) ensuring independent input into and review of its rating systems.

-- (f) policies on how validation procedures are expected to vary over time; and - (g) ensuring independent input into and review of its rating systems. - (CRR Article 188) - 17.2 In the paragraph above: - (a) developmental evidence means evidence that substantiates whether the logic and quality of a rating system (including the quantification process) adequately discriminates between different levels of, and delivers accurate estimates of PD, EL, LGD and CFs (as applicable); and - (b) process verification means the process of establishing whether the methods used in a rating system to discriminate between different levels of risk and to quantify PD, EL, LGD and CFs are being used, monitored and updated in the way intended in the design of the rating system.
+17.2 In the paragraph above:

+- (a) developmental evidence means evidence that substantiates whether the logic and quality of a rating system (including the quantification process) adequately discriminates between different levels of, and delivers accurate estimates of PD, EL, LGD and CFs (as applicable); and - (b) process verification means the process of establishing whether the methods used in a rating system to discriminate between different levels of risk and to quantify PD, EL, LGD and CFs are being used, monitored and updated in the way intended in the design of the rating system.

-17.3 The PRA expects a firm to be able to explain the performance of its rating systems against its chosen measure (or measures) of discriminative power.
+- 17.3 The PRA expects a firm to be able to explain the performance of its rating systems against its chosen measure (or measures) of discriminative power.
 In making this comparison a firm should rely primarily on actual historic default experience where this is available.
-In particular, the PRA expects a firm be able to explain the extent of any potential inaccuracy in these measures, caused in particular by small sample size and the potential for divergence in the future, whether caused by changing economic conditions or other factors.
-Firms' assessment of discriminative power should include appropriate use of external benchmarks where available.
+In particular, the PRA expects a firm to be able to explain the extent of any potential inaccuracy in these measures, caused in particular by small sample size and the potential for divergence in the future, whether caused by changing economic conditions or other factors.
+Firms' assessment of discriminative power should include appropriate use of external benchmarks where available. - 17.4 The PRA expects that a firm establishing compliance with CRR Article 185 for residential mortgage rating systems should be able to demonstrate that its monitoring includes at least the following: - (a) an assessment of whether each long-run average PD remains appropriate to the population it is applied to, including whether movements in default rate are due to external factors or changes in underlying credit quality.
+The PRA would expect to see